D'Elidas: Spiciness

 The original yellow variety of D'Elidas hot sauce measures 2,500–5,000 SHU on the Scoville scale.

 Most habanero varieties ripen from green to orange or red and have a Scoville scale heat rating of between 150,000 and 325,000.

 Varieties

-The product portfolio of D'Elidas S.A. initially contained only the original Yellow hot sauce but has since then expanded to also include both a Red hot sauce and a Green hot sauce, both containing habanero chili and vinegar but without the mustard found in the Yellow hot sauce.
-There is now also a Chinese style D'Elidas sweet and sour sauce which is the only of its kind that is based on the spicy Panamanian "Aji Chombo" (habanero chili).
+The product portfolio of D'Elidas S.A. initially contained only the original Yellow hot sauce but has since expanded to also include both a Red hot sauce and a Green hot sauce, both containing habanero chili and vinegar but without the mustard found in the Yellow hot sauce.
+There is now also a Chinese style D'Elidas sweet and sour sauce, which is the only one of its kind that is based on the spicy Panamanian "Aji Chombo" (habanero chili).